arjunthakur08/django-tricks/README.md

 mkdir VEnvironments && cd VEnvironments
 ```

-### Create a virtual environment for your project in the /VEnvironments/ directory
+**Create a virtual environment**: Create a virtual envrionment for your project in the '/VEnvironments/' directory using following command:
 ```console
 virtualenv virtual_environment_name
 ```

-### Activating the project's virtual environment
+**Activate the virtual environment**: Activating the virtual environment will make a **copy of the python 2.x or python 3.x**, which is installed in your local machine **but** of outside the virtual environment.
+When the virtual environment is activated, you can install any python packages, according to your need.
+You can even change the version of python.

 **Windows User**
 ```console
  virtual_environment_name\scripts\activate